Skip to contents

 Managing workers

 Usually crew workers terminate themselves when the parent R session exits or the controller terminates, but under rare circumstances they may continue running.
-To help users of your plugin monitor and manually terminate workers, please consider implementing job management utilities to go with your launcher plugin.
+To help users of your plugin monitor and manually terminate workers, please consider implementing job management utilities to go along with your launcher plugin.
 As described in the introduction vignette, crew_monitor_local() helps manually list and terminate local processes relevant to crew.
 Source code for the local monitor is on GitHub, methods are documented in the package website, and example usage is in the introduction vignette.
 In addition, crew_monitor_aws_batch() implements several methods for listing and terminating AWS Batch jobs, as well as viewing CloudWatch logs.

 The source code for the local monitor is copied below: